li11ianc/household-income-mexican-migrants/03-regression-analysis/regression-analysis.md

-From the pairs scatterplot, I cannot observe any clear patterns; and from the boxplot, the median of each category seems to be slightly less than 0, and all categories are relatively symmetrical.
+From the pairs scatterplot, I cannot observe any clear patterns; and from the boxplot, the median of each category seems to be slightly less than 0.
+While the plot of male is relatively symmetrical, that of female is right skewed.

 #### 3.2.2 Residual vs. Predicted